syn-namon/Car-Sales-Trend_DS7/README.md

  Data validation of the "Gender" column revealed significant inconsistencies between gender-indicative names and the corresponding gender values.
 This suggests that the gender information was likely self-reported, possibly collected through an online form or survey.
 In such cases, individuals may have entered the gender they personally identify with, rather than one inferred by external criteria.
 Additionally, the dataset's source is listed as "Internet" on Kaggle, which supports the assumption that the gender values reflect user-provided, self-identified information.

-Data review prior cleaning was processed in SQL and Python to ensure clean and smooth process of prediction.
+The data review prior to cleaning was done in SQL and Python to ensure clean and smooth process of prediction.

  #### Tools used in SQL:
  - REPLACE